sumanchapai/ere/PLAN.md

 ### Date format

-Note that the legal date formats are "YYYY-MM-DD$xx", "MM-DD$xx" where "xx" is supposed to be calendar prefixes (BS for bikram sambat and AD for Julian Calendar).
-Note that "MM$xx" and "DD$xx" are both valid formats as well, but which one is meant day or month depends on the context at which the date command is used.
-When used with the `check` command only `MM$xx` is inferred and when used with the `add` command only `DD$xx` is inferred.
+Note that the legal date formats are "YYYY-MM-DD-xx", "where "xx" is "BS" or "AD".
+In place of "YYYY", or "MM", or "DD", you can have a wildcard character "*" to represent a placeholder that matches anything at that place.

 ## `ere add <date>`